makrai/notes/koromilas21-multimod-emo-survey.md

     * the result of computing the inverse Fourier transform of the logarithm of the estimated signal spectrum
   * Taking the cepstral coefficients of signal transformations eg those below
-    * efficient and robust features.
+    * efficient and robust features
-    * Mel-Frequency Cepstral Coefficients (MFCC): These coefficients
+    * Mel-Frequency Cepstral Coefficients (MFCC)
-      * represent the short term power spectrum of the speech signal and
+      * represent the short term power spectrum of the speech signal
-      * the most widely used spectral features for emotion recognition [14].
+      * the most widely used spectral features for emotion recognition [14]
-      * Before calculating the cepstral coefficients, the signal is transformed using a Mel-filter bank on a number of sub-band energies [15].
+      * Before calculating the cepstral coefficients, the signal is transformed using a Mel-filter bank on a number of sub-band energies [15]
-    * Linear Prediction Cepstral Coefficients (LPCC): These are
+    * Linear Prediction Cepstral Coefficients (LPCC)
       * task-specific coefficients that, in some cases, capture the emotional information expressed through vocal tract characteristics
       * derived from linear prediction (LP) analysis, which uses the energy values of linearly arranged filter banks to capture the contribution of all frequency components of a speech signal
-      * hE they need a processing technique to avoid additive noise error [16].
+      * hE they need a processing technique to avoid additive noise error [16]
-    * Gammatone Frequency Cepstral Coefficients (GFCC): This is a method that
+    * Gammatone Frequency Cepstral Coefficients (GFCC)
       * close to the MFCC procedure
-      * instead of the Mel-filter bank, it uses the Gammatone filter-bank on a range of sub-band energies [17].
+      * instead of the Mel-filter bank, it uses the Gammatone filter-bank on a range of sub-band energies [17]
-4. Voice quality features: The voice quality features define
+4. Voice quality features
   * the qualities of the glottal source by producing features such as noise ratio (HNR), shimmer and jitter.
 These are
-  * extremely useful since according to [18], the emotional content and voice quality of speech are correlated.
+  * extremely useful since according to [18], the emotional content and voice quality of speech are correlated
 5. Teager Energy Operator-based features
   * introduced in Teager& 1990; Kaiser 1993
-  * under stressful conditions, there is a change in fundamental frequency and critical bands of the hearing process due to the distribution of harmonics.
+  * under stressful conditions, there is a change in fundamental frequency and critical bands of the hearing process due to the distribution of harmonics
-    The operator created by Teager& (1990) was adopted in Kaiser 1993, in order to quantify the energy from speech by using a nonlinear process.
+  * The operator created by Teager& (1990) was adopted in Kaiser 1993, in order to quantify the energy from speech by using a nonlinear process
-  * TEO-decomposed frequency modulation variation, normalized TEO auto- correlation and critical band-based TEO auto-correlation are three basic
+  * TEO-decomposed frequency modulation variation, normalized TEO auto- correlation and critical band-based TEO auto-correlation
   * open-source robust and efficient libraries can extract them, eg [22–25]

 ### 2.1.2.
 Audio Representation Learning

 * deep audio features can be learnt through CNNs
   * Convolutional neural networks (CNNs) “learn” image features, supervised
   * given a way to map audio signals into 2D representations (images),
-  * The most straightforward approach to achieve this is through spectrograms.
+  * The most straightforward approach to achieve this is through spectrograms
     * [26–28] use spectrograms as image inputs to CNNs in order to train classifiers for emotion recognition, and
-    * since then, this approach of combining spectrograms (or melgrams) with CNNs has been widely adopted for speech emotion recognition tasks.
+    * since then, this approach of combining spectrograms (or melgrams) with CNNs has been widely adopted for speech emotion recognition tasks
 * audio representations from the initial waveform
-  * SincNet [29], a network that replaces the one-dimensional convolution kernels with sinc filter functions on the audio signal, is a supervised learning technique in such a direction.
-On the other hand,
+  * SincNet [29], a network that
+    replaces the one-dimensional convolution kernels with sinc filter functions on the audio signal, is a supervised learning technique
-  * unsupervised methods for speech representation learning from audio are rapidly evolving and produce efficient architectures such as wav2vec [30], wav2vec 2.0 [31] and HuBERT (Hidden-Unit BERT) [32], which is
+  * unsupervised methods for speech representation learning from audio are rapidly evolving and produce efficient architectures such as wav2vec [30], wav2vec 2.0 [31] and HuBERT (Hidden-Unit BERT) [32]
-    * HuBERT is the currently SOTA architecture for such representations.
+    * HuBERT is the currently SOTA architecture for such representations

 ## 2.2.
 Text

 * word-vectors produced by neural networks